 Vehicle Noise Measurement

-If measurements need to be made to ISO 5130:2007, which is an internationally recognised standard for vehicle exhaust noise testing, a more detailed vehicle noise measurement needs to be made.
-ISO 5130:2007 requires three consecutive measurements to ensure repeatability.
+ISO 5130:2007 is an internationally recognised standard for vehicle exhaust noise testing and requires three consecutive measurements to be taken to ensure repeatability.
 These measurements are taken at a specified engine speed, or RPM, and the maximum sound level produced during the test is taken.

 Once three valid measurements have been made, the highest is taken and used as the valid result.
 The microphone can be placed at the specified measurement position, typically 45 degrees and 0.5m from the exhaust of the vehicle under test.

 The Pulsar Nova Sound Level Meter is the ideal meter to perform effective vehicle noise measurements.
 Designed to be used in factories, workshops, garages and test laboratories alike, the Nova is a robust instrument that is simple to operate whilst providing all the measurements you need.

 Another sound meter that can be used is the Quantifier Model 91.
 On this model the pre-amplifier can be removed from the instrument, connected via a cable and located next to the exhaust in the correct position.
 This allows the sound level meter to be read from the driver’s seat so the correct engine speed can be set.